-- Operating systems: May assist in identifying anomalous or malicious activity indicating an exploitation attempt or successful compromise. - Remote access services: May assist in identifying unusual locations of access or times of access indicating an exploitation attempt or successful compromise. - Security services: May assist in identifying anomalous or malicious application or network traffic indicating an exploitation attempt or successful compromise. - Server applications: May assist in identifying anomalous or malicious application behaviour indicating an exploitation attempt or successful compromise. - System access: May assist in identifying anomalous or malicious user behaviour indicating an exploitation attempt or successful compromise. - User applications: May assist in identifying anomalous or malicious application or user behaviour indicating an exploitation attempt or successful compromise. - Web applications: May assist in identifying anomalous or malicious application or user behaviour indicating an exploitation attempt or successful compromise. - Web proxies: May assist in identifying anomalous or malicious network traffic indicating an exploitation attempt or successful compromise.
+- Multifunction devices: May assist in identifying anomalous or malicious user behaviour indicating a cyber security incident or malicious insider activity. - Operating systems: May assist in identifying anomalous or malicious activity indicating an exploitation attempt or successful compromise. - Remote access services: May assist in identifying unusual locations of access or times of access indicating an exploitation attempt or successful compromise. - Security services: May assist in identifying anomalous or malicious application or network traffic indicating an exploitation attempt or successful compromise. - Server applications: May assist in identifying anomalous or malicious application behaviour indicating an exploitation attempt or successful compromise. - System access: May assist in identifying anomalous or malicious user behaviour indicating an exploitation attempt or successful compromise. - User applications: May assist in identifying anomalous or malicious application or user behaviour indicating an exploitation attempt or successful compromise. - Web applications: May assist in identifying anomalous or malicious application or user behaviour indicating an exploitation attempt or successful compromise. - Web proxies: May assist in identifying anomalous or malicious network traffic indicating an exploitation attempt or successful compromise.

-Incident management policy
+Cyber security incident management policy

-Establishing an incident management policy can increase the likelihood of successfully planning for, detecting and responding to malicious activity on networks and hosts, such as cyber security events and cyber security incidents.
-In doing so, an incident management policy will likely cover the following:
+Establishing a cyber security incident management policy can increase the likelihood of successfully planning for, detecting and responding to malicious activity on networks and hosts, such as cyber security events and cyber security incidents.
+In doing so, a cyber security incident management policy will likely cover the following: